agraef/midizap/README.md

 midizap provides you with a way to hook up just about any MIDI controller to your favorite multimedia applications, like digital audio workstation (DAW) programs, as well as audio and video editors.
 The MIDI output option is useful if the target application supports MIDI, but can't work directly with your controller because of protocol incompatibilities.
 In particular, you can use midizap to turn pretty much any MIDI controller with enough faders and buttons into a Mackie-compatible mixing device for DAW programs.
 Another common use case is video editing software, which rarely offers built-in MIDI controller support. midizap allows you to map the faders, encoders and buttons of your MIDI controller to corresponding keyboard commands of your video software for cutting, marking, playback, scrolling and zooming.

-In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, midizap should be able to make it work with your controller.
+In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, chances are that midizap can make it work with your controller.

 # Installation